tetzank/homepage/content/posts/codegen-in-databases.md

 Additionally, we count the number of elements we have in the sum.
 This counter is used to distinguish an empty result set from a sum which just happens to be zero.

-To return the results back to the caller of the generated function, we have to store the sums to memory.
+To return the results back to the caller of the generated function, we must store the sums to memory.
 After all operators in the pipeline generated their code, the following function is called to generate an epilogue.

 {{< highlight "C++" >}}